-Dark, witty, and suspenseful, this literary crime thriller reminiscent of The Dinner and TheSilent Wife follows a famous author whose wife—the brains behind his success—meets an untimely death, leaving him to deal with the consequences.
+A literary crime thriller with “a clever plot that always surprises, told with dark humor and dry wit” (The New York Times Book Review, Editor’s Choice), this brilliant debut follows a famous author whose wife—the brains behind his success—meets an untimely death, leaving him to deal with the consequences.

-On the surface, Henry Hayden seems like someone you could like, or even admire.
-A famous bestselling author who appears a modest everyman.
-A loving, devoted husband even though he could have any woman he desires.
-A generous friend and coworker.
+Henry Hayden seems like someone you might admire, or even come to think of as a friend.
+A famous bestselling author.
+A loving and devoted husband.
+A generous and considerate neighbor.
 But Henry Hayden is a construction, a mask.
 His past is a secret, his methods more so.
-No one besides him and his wife know that she is the actual writer of the novels that made him famous.
+Only he and his wife know that she is the actual writer of the novels that made him famous.

-Now not only are the police after Henry, but his past—which he has painstakingly kept hidden—threatens to catch up with him as well.
-Henry is an ingenious man and he works out an ingenious plan.
-He weaves lies, truths, and half-truths into a story that might help him survive.
-But bit by bit the noose still tightens.
+Now not only are the police after Henry but his past—which he has painstakingly kept hidden—threatens to catch up with him as well.
+Henry is an ingenious man, and he works out an ingenious plan, weaving lies, truths, and half-truths into a story that might help him survive.
+Still, the noose tightens.

-Smart, sardonic, and instantly gripping, here is the story of a man whose cunning allows him to evade the consequences of his every action, even when he’s standing on the edge of the abyss.
+Smart, sardonic, and compulsively readable, this is the story of a man whose cunning allows him to evade the consequences of his every action, even when he’s standing on the edge of the abyss.

 Sascha Arango is one of Germany’s most prominent screenplay writers and a two-time winner of the Grimme Prize, a prestigious award for German television, for his work on the long-running detective series Tatort.
 His first novel, The Truth and Other Lies, will be published in more than thirteen countries in 2015.
 He lives in Germany.